Viam Documentation

 Viam adapts software engineering paradigms to building machines for the physical world.

 You can build many types of robotics project on Viam, from single-component projects to human-in-the-loop or AI-powered autonomous intelligent systems.
+What makes Viam special is the ability to rapidly create prototypes using:

 • Hardware agnostic: Viam runs on almost all single-board computers.